wachiuri/irembo-ride-sharing-app/Readme.md

 Run Apache kafka as instructed in it's documentation

 ## Administrative Backend
+Create a schema in your MySQL database and configure it in this file accordingly.
 Open the file administrative-backend\src\main\resources\application.properties.
-Modify the configurations according to your environment as described in the file
+Modify the configurations according to your environment as described in the file.
 Open the file administrative-backend\src\main\resources\spring.properties.
 Modify the db configurations according to your environment
 ```
 cd administrative-backend